 The actual video editing is just one part of that final post-production stage.
 Two examples:

-A complex TV programme or film may have its post-production managed by a post-production facilities house where different people with various skill sets will each work on various aspects of the post-production.
-These skills may include picture editing, VFX (visual effects) work, music production, sound mixing or colour grading.
+A complex TV programme or film may have its post-production managed by a post-production company or facilities house.
+There, craft people with various skill sets work on different aspects of the post-production process.

 You only have to look at the credits of different types of film and TV programmes to see how many people were involved in each project’s post-production.